Terwilliger69105/69105.github.io/burritoverse.md

 * Work on the general game tables, stuff for the **ccreation** pages really, that way they're actually there.

+* (Non-Game) Update the home page with a nice "welcome" message.

 * (Non-Game) Add a page for ongoing personal projects that way I have a place to document what I'm doing.

 * (Non-Game) Work on my mental state so I'm (hopefully) good for SGFS stuff on Friday night.